-'Back to School' is not only to promote university life in general but also Bournemouth University and your great experiences here.
+'Back to school' is not only designed to promote university life in general, but also Bournemouth University and your experiences here.

 Support from BU

-- Email template for sending to the school or college after initial phone conversation
+- An email template for sending to your school or college after your initial phone conversation

-- Presentation containing all key information about BU, ready for you to adapt to make it your own
+- A presentation containing key information about BU, ready for you to adapt to make it your own

 - Help with any queries you may have